Element

 - Decision-level audit logs capture comprehensive audit trails for every security decision, including group joins, file interactions, and access denials, to support national security oversight.

-- Matrix standards contribution leverages the Matrix Policy Server protocol (Matrix Spec Change 4284) to seamlessly connect Element's messaging fabric to Virtru's central policy decision point.
+- Matrix standards contribution leverages the Matrix Policy Server protocol to seamlessly connect Element's messaging fabric to Virtru's central policy decision point.

 Deploying fine-grained data governance at the message and file layer in an Element environment requires active deployments of both platforms, a configured Homeserver Policy Enforcement Point, and an authoritative Identity Provider sourcing the entitlements that govern access decisions.

-- Element Server Suite (ESS) — provides the Element Homeserver managing user accounts, groups, and messages, and the Element Clients that users interact with; supports on-premises, sovereign cloud, and air-gapped deployment across national classified networks and partner federation environments
+- Element Server Suite Pro (ESS Pro) — provides the Element Homeserver managing user accounts, groups, and messages, and the Element Clients that users interact with; supports on-premises and sovereign cloud deployments across national classified networks and partner federation environments

 - Homeserver Policy Enforcement Point (Homeserver PEP) — the Element-side integration component deployed alongside the Homeserver that evaluates every group join request against the Virtru PDP before access is granted; implements the Matrix Policy Server protocol (Matrix Spec Change 4284)

-- Virtru Data Security Platform — customer VPC or on-premises within the accreditation boundary; serves as the Policy Decision Point evaluating group access requests from the Homeserver PEP, and as the Key Access Service evaluating the access policy embedded in ZTDF-wrapped files at every open attempt across every homeserver where those files replicate
+- Virtru Data Security Platform — customer VPC or on-premises within the accreditation boundary; serves as the Policy Decision Point evaluating group access requests from the Homeserver PEP

 - Authoritative Identity Provider — Microsoft Entra ID, Ping Identity, or equivalent OIDC/OAuth2-compatible identity system holding clearance, program assignment, department, and nationality attributes the PDP evaluates at every access decision